Threat Outbreak Alert: Fake Payment Confirmation Notice Email Messages on April 10, 2014

 2014 April 10 18:30 GMT

-Cisco Security Intelligence Operations has detected significant activity related to spam email messages that claim to contain a payment confirmation notice for the recipient.
+Cisco Security has detected significant activity related to spam email messages that claim to contain a payment confirmation notice for the recipient.
 The text in the email message attempts to convince the recipient to open the attachment to view the receipt.
 However, the .zip attachment contains a malicious .exe file that, when executed, attempts to infect the system with malicious code.

 Email messages that are related to this threat (RuleID9581) may contain the following files: